blake-regalia/gulp-soda.js/README.md

 A light-weight solution to store your build tasks as re-usable 'recipes', i.e. task scripts, in a gulp directory from your module's root.
 Tasks will be automatically generated for you with convenient names at various levels of abstraction via dependency-chaining.

+Other gulp plugins are automatically loaded by scanning your package's `devDependencies` array and passed to each recipe when creating tasks.

 `gulp-soda` is light-weight since the module itself has no dependencies.
 It is also optimized for responsiveness, so recipes are lazily required only once a task that needs it is run.